sgilmore10/raytracer/README.md

 # raytracer
 Ray tracing was fun.
 Let's try it again.

+Using https://github.com/RayTracing/raytracing.github.io as a guide :).